 As we saw in A Way That Seems Right, the strength of one’s delusion begins with a refusal to love the Truth of God’s written Word.

 We must love God’s Truth more than our own wisdom, more than the world’s wisdom.
 We must love God’s Truth more than our own insights and understandings.
-We must love the Truth enough to learn the written Word of God, and then adjust our life to be in harmony and agreement with His Word.
+We must love the Truth enough to learn the written Word of God, and then adjust our motives, our life to be in harmony and agreement with His Word.

 In order to acquire the love of God’s Truth, we must make a solid commitment to seek God’s written Word [the Bible], and begin to learn and apply the Truth of His wisdom.
 This commitment helps us avoid believing lies, and avoid becoming deceived.